razi-rais/homomorphic-encryption/README.md

 * Documentation: http://python-paillier.readthedocs.io/en/stable

 This library requires bunch of dependencies that may be challenging to install specially if you're new to Linux.
-To save myself some time I end up packaging it as docker container image.
+To save myself some time I end up packaging it as docker container image (ubuntu:16.04).
 That made it easy run it on MacOS, Linux and Windows (with nested virtualization enabled to run Linux container).
 Please do note that this is not an official docker image from the vendor and I don't claim any ownership or responsibility.